ashwinGokhale/Gamma/README.md

     daemon|d                         Runs background process that maintains all bases and their repos
 ```

-## How does it work?
+## What is it?
+How does it work?
+I saw a project, [Pro](https://github.com/trishume/pro), and have been rewriting it in Javascript with a few changes.
 Gamma keeps track of "base" directories and from those, it tracks all git repos in them.
+It resolves naming conflicts, runs commands, and formats output by grouping repos by their base folder.
-Gamma also has something called the "context" which contains the default base directory and default repo.
+Gamma also has something called the "context" which contains the default base directory and default repo, which can be set through fuzzy matching.
-The context is used to resolve naming conflicts for commands like 'run'

 ## GD command
 You can cd into any repo in any base after running `gamma install`.
 This will install the "gd" (you can change the name) command in your .bashrc and/or .zshrc files.
 After that, just run `gd <fuzzy matched repo>`

+## Todo:
+  * Run daemon on startup
+  * Optimize status command

 ## Contributing
 1. Fork it
 2. Create your feature branch (`git checkout -b new-feature`)
 3. Commit your changes (`git commit -am 'Added some new feature'`)